-Since I started this blog I’ve done around 50 reviews on different network marketing companies, some good and some bad.
+Since I started this blog I’ve done quite a number reviews on different network marketing companies, some good and some bad.

 Over this time there’s been one niggling question on my mind and it really sets the theme for this article: Why on earth are so many mlm companies specialising in health and wellness?